NETWAYS/foreman-training/provisioning/05_discovery.md

 * Steps:
  * Select the newly discovered host from the widget
  * On the Discovered host view select the action "Provision" and then "Customize Host"
- * On the Host tab name it "discovery" and select the Environment, Puppet CA and Master
+ * On the Host tab name it "discovery"
  * On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password
  * On the Interface tab click edit to configure the interface add the Domain "localdomain"
  * Submit to start the installation